 Electric Vehicle Council

 In March 2022, the Washington Legislature passed and Governor Inslee signed the 16-year, $17 billion Move Ahead Washington transportation package, which has six times the amount of funding for climate and clean transportation investments than its 2015 predecessor.
 The legislation (ESSB 5974) created a new Interagency Electric Vehicle Coordinating Council (EV Council) so state agencies can better collaborate on efforts to accelerate electric vehicle adoption and reduce transportation-sector greenhouse gas emissions.
 The EV Council relies on its Executive Committee, composed of the Departments of Commerce, Ecology, Enterprise Services, Transportation, and the Utilities and Transportation Commission, to guide the development of agendas and meeting materials for the EV Council.
 The Advisory Committee also provides an opportunity for engagement in EV Council work.

-EV Council responsibilities
+EV Council Responsibilities

 - Develop a statewide transportation electrification strategy

 - Analyze how to reach the state’s target of 100% electric passenger and light-duty vehicle sales starting in model year 2030

 - Identify and coordinate all state and federal electric vehicle-related funding

 - Engage with local governments, communities, and the Environmental Justice Council to ensure the statewide transportation electrification strategy, grant distribution, programs, and activities associated with advancing transportation electrification benefit vulnerable and overburdened communities